-Kelly Clarkson Goes Off On Country Music, ‘Country Music Doesn’t Sound Country Anymore’
+Kelly Clarkson Goes Off On Country Music: ‘Country Music Doesn’t Sound Country Anymore’

 Seemingly in a bid to encourage females within the genre, this year’s CMA Awards – set to take place in November – is set to celebrate the women within the genre and, as The Inquisitr previously reported, will see Carrie Underwood host the show for the first time in more than a decade without her longtime co-host Brad Paisley.

-Instead of co-hosting the show alongside Brad, the star will instead be joined by special guest hosts Dolly Parton and Reba McEntire.
+Instead of co-hosting the show alongside Brad, the star will be joined by special guest hosts Dolly Parton and Reba McEntire.

-The Kelly Clarkson Show is set to debut on NBC on September 9, while Kelly will also return as a coach on Season 17 of The Voice alongside Blake Shelton, John Legend, and Gwen Stefani from September 23, also on NBC.
+The Kelly Clarkson Show is set to debut on NBC on September 9, while Kelly will also return as a coach on Season 17 of The Voice alongside Blake Shelton, John Legend, and Gwen Stefani on September 23, also on NBC.